Piet Retief Delegation massacre

-The Piet Retief Delegation massacre was the 1838 killing of 100 Voortrekkers by the Zulu king Dingane in what is now KwaZulu-Natal, South Africa.
-The Voortrekkers, led by Piet Retief, migrated into Natal in 1837 and negotiated a land treaty in February 1838 with Dingane.
-Upon realizing the ramifications of the imposed contract, Dingane betrayed the Voortrekkers, killing the delegation including Retief on 6 February 1838.
-The land treaty was later found in Retief's possession.
-It gave the Voortrekkers the land between the Tugela River and Port St. Johns.
-This event eventually led to the Battle of Blood River and the eventual defeat of Dingane.
+The Piet Retief Delegation massacre was a mass killing of 100 voortrekkers by the Zulu King Dingane in what is now KwaZulu-Natal, South Africa.
+The voortrekkers, led by Piet Retief who migrated into the region of Natal in 1837 and negotiated a land treaty in February 1838 with King Dingane.
+Upon realizing the ramifications of the imposed contract, the monarch decided to betray the Voortrekkers, killing the delegation including Piet Retief on 6 February 1838.
+The land treaty was later found in Piet Retief's possession.
+It gave the voortrekkers the land between the Tugela River and Port St. Johns.
+This event eventually led to the Battle of Blood River and the eventual defeat and downfall of King Dingane.

-Massacre
+The Massacre

 Despite warnings, Retief left the upper Tugela region, 28 January 1838, in the belief that he could negotiate with Dingane for permanent boundaries for the Natal settlement.
 He eventually met Dingane in Mgungundlovu.
 He had gotten the impression that Dingane was willing to negotiate but only if Retief returned cattle to him that was stolen by the Batlokwa chief named Sekonyela.
 Retief eventually was able to find the cattle and brought back a portion of the herd to Dingane.
 The deed of cession of the Tugela-Umzimvubu region, although dated 4 February 1838 and written by Jan Gerritze Bantjes, (Retief's secretary), was signed by Dingane on 6 February 1838, with the two sides recording three witnesses each.
-Dingane invited Retief's party to witness a special performance by his soldiers, whereupon Dingane leaped to his feet and ordered his soldiers to capture Retief's party and their coloured servants.
+Dingane invited Retief's party to witness a special performance by his soldiers, whereupon King Dingane leaped to his feet and ordered his soldiers to capture Piet Retief's party and their servants.

-Retief, his son, men, and servants, about 100 people in all were taken to a nearby hillside, Kwa-Matiwane below the Hlomo Amabuto, which means, "mustering of the soldiers".
+Piet Retief, his son, men and servants, about 100 people in all were taken to a nearby hillside, Kwa-Matiwane below the Hlomo Amabuto, which means "mustering of the soldiers".
 The Zulus killed the entire party by clubbing them and killed Retief last so as to make him witness the deaths of his comrades.
-Their bodies were left on the Kwa-Matiwane hillside to be eaten by vultures and scavengers, as was Dingane's custom with his enemies.
+Their bodies were left on the Kwa-Matiwane hillside to be eaten by vultures and other scavenging animals, as was King Dingane's custom with his enemies.